Vadim91200/AAV-Sac-dos/README.md

 The code is tested with the test_knapsack.py file

+I have left all the branchs of the pull requests on purpose so that I can show the development cycle.
+Our teachers ask us to leave them. **sorry for the purists :( **

 ## Credit:

 *This project was carried out for a course of advanced algorithmic at the University of Paris*